ceers/ceers-nircam/tweakreg/README.md

 ### Running TweakReg in Pipeline v1.8+

 We provide a wrapper for TweakReg (`run_tweakreg.py`) that works with **Pipeline versions 1.8+**.
-We recommend running the wrapper in a separate directory, as it creates many output files in both the current working directory and the input directory containing the images to be tweaked.
+You may find it easier to run the wrapper in a separate directory, as it creates many output files in both the current working directory and the input directory containing the images to be tweaked.
 We suggest moving or copying the `*cal.fits` files output by Stage 2 to the `tweakreg` directory or a subdirectory separate from the `calibrated` directory